Healthy Homes Assessment Trentham

 What We Do

-As building inspectors we take on all components associated with professional home inspects.
-We are there to make sure you make the right decision when buying your next home.
+As building inspectors we handle all components of expert home inspects.
+We are there to ensure you make the right choice when it comes to buying your next home.

-We take your investment seriously We conduct detailed checks to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We are serious about your investment and conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing the house.

-We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you might be considering buying or selling along with other services.
+We are specialised in a range of solutions to ensure that you are completely informed of the condition of any property you could be considering buying or selling in addition to other solutions.

-Not only do we work with you , but we also work with some big clients like the local authorities, banks, and insurance firms.
-They clearly appreciate our peace of mind provided, thanks to the information included in our reports on building inspections.
+We do not just work with you , but we also work with some big clients like the local authorities, banks and insurance firms.
+They clearly are pleased with their reassurance provided, due to the details in our building inspection reports.

-Our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any issues that could be found.
-Thanks to our detailed reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology including digital photos imbedded into the Report, you can actually see any issues that could be found.
+With our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and friends.

 Comprehensive Building Inspections